What is the

 Completion of construction work on the building.

 Groups of future residents are formed from each of the three clusters.

-The allocation criteria for the housing units will be determined.
+The allocation criteria for the housing units is determined.

-A kick-off event with stakeholders will be organized.
+A kick-off event with stakeholders is organized.
 The reflection on the co-creation of a community care model is launched.

 A PARTICIPATORY PROJECT

 CALICO is an inclusive and participatory project: the inhabitants are an integral part of the decision-making process thanks to the various decision-making committees.